 (Dir.
 Dr. Steven Falconer and Dr. Patricia Fall)

-The results from Politiko-Troullia open an archaeological window on unexpected evidence from the farming and mining communities that provided the foundation for urbanized civilization on Cyprus.
-The excavators are particularly grateful for the kind encouragement and friendship offered to the project by the people of Pera Orinis and Politiko, most especially by mayors Costas Miliotis and Andreas Voskaris, the teachers of Pera and Kambia schools and friends and colleagues in the Pera community.
+The results from Politiko-Troullia open an archaeological window on the farming and mining communities that provided the foundation for urbanised civilization on Cyprus.
+The excavators are particularly grateful for the collegial support of the Department of Antiquities, Cyprus, collaboration with the Cyprus American Archaeological Research Institute (Lefkosia), and for the kind encouragement and friendship offered to the project by the community of Pera Orinis, most especially by mayor Theodosia Mau Partasi, former mayor Costas Miliotis, Mr. Ioannis Demetriades, and other friends and colleagues in the Pera community.